 • Commemorative plaques for each team member and coach

-Additionally, the runner-up team receives an award of $500 toward the their team/school.
+Additionally, the runner-up team receives an award of $500 toward their team/school.

 Yes!
-In fact, we strongly encourage teams to invite guests, including family, friends, cheerleading squads, school mascots, to join the studio audience during tapings.
-The reservation form will be available on highschoolquizshow.org in early January 2015 for guests.
-Seats must be reserved in advance.
+In fact, we strongly encourage teams to invite guests, including family, friends, cheerleading squads, and school mascots to join the studio audience during tapings.
+The general public is also invited to attend tapings.
+The reservation form can be found here, and is also available on highschoolquizshow.org.
+Seats are free but must be reserved in advance.